pstlab/sharework_knowledge/README.md

 catkin_build
 ```

-We recommend installing rosjava from source.
-Here are the instructions for **minimal installation** for rosjava.
-Please refer to the official Wiki for further support (http://wiki.ros.org/rosjava/Tutorials/kinetic/Source%20Installation).
+Here are the instructions for downloading and building **ROSJava from source** (recommended).
+Please refer to the official [ROSJava Wiki](http://wiki.ros.org/rosjava) for further details about installation and availabe distributions.

 ```
 wstool init -j4 ~/ws/src https://raw.githubusercontent.com/rosjava/rosjava/kinetic/rosjava.rosinstall